 It’s also difficult to talk about online advertising without at least mentioning influencer advertising.
 Influencer marketing allows a business to reach a large audience in his/ her niche by asking the “celebrities” of that niche if he/ she can advertise on the influencer’s social media accounts or website.

-There are thought leaders in just about every industry who have an online presence on sites like Twitter and Instagram and who have ardent followers to match.
-Participating in influencer marketing allows a business owner to reach that influencer’s audience and eventually develop a relationship with that audience.
+There are thought leaders in just about every industry who have an online presence on sites like Twitter and Instagram and have ardent followers to match.
+Participating in influencer marketing allows a business owner to reach that influencer’s audience and eventually develop a relationship.

 Final Thoughts on Developing a Presence Online

 The success of small businesses today hinges upon how connected they are to the worldwide web.
-Unfortunately, many small business leaders feel reluctant to enter the fray, so to speak.
-Their trepidation stems from a number of sources from fear of tech to believing that foot traffic alone will be enough to sustain their business.
+Unfortunately, many small business leaders feel reluctant to enter the fray.
+Their trepidation stems from several sources, from fear of tech to believing that foot traffic alone will be enough to sustain their business.
 However, as events of the last year have shown, it’s the businesses who know how to reach customers on the web who survive in the modern business world.

-Fortunately, a number of resources exist that allow small business leaders to put their toe in the water.
-There are technologies that allow even the most inexperienced person to build websites or even to help them build a following on their social media sites.
+Fortunately, several resources exist that allow small business leaders to put their toe in the water.
+Some technologies allow even the most inexperienced person to build websites or help them build a following on their social media sites.

 Although this may require some work and even some capital to get the ball rolling, it’s ultimately worth it in the end.
 Business leaders who adopt this stance enjoy having a robust online presence.
 This allows them to generate more leads, take advantage of local SEO, and develop a solid foundation for their business to grow.